Razer Blade 17 Pro 2020 i7-10875H RTX 2070 Max-Q 16GB RAM 512GB M.2 review, including today's price to performance

 Laptop announced date: 20th May 2020

-Graphics Card - Modern AAA 2020 gaming with the GeForce RTX 2070 Max-Q is no problem, making this an excellent gaming laptop choice of GPU.
+Graphics Card - The GeForce RTX 2070 Max-Q is certainly a good gaming graphics card for a 2021 laptop.
 AAA games often want a lot of VRAM from graphics cards.
 This laptop GPU has 8GB of VRAM, which isexcellent for modern gaming.

-A 6.3 P2P score rating out of 10 has been allocated today to the Razer Blade 17 Pro 2020 i7-10875H RTX 2070 Max-Q 16GB RAM 512GB M.2.
-This value will adjust automatically as hardware and modern performance requirements from laptops improve over time.
-Looking at how this configuration of the Blade 17 Pro 2020 laptop compares against other laptops within its range we can see it currently is placed at the 1st spot.
-Those laptops that are closer to the top 1st place of the model range are considered better gaming laptops regarding performance and laptop price.
+With a P2P rating of 5.8 today the Razer Blade 17 Pro 2020 i7-10875H RTX 2070 Max-Q 16GB RAM 512GB M.2.
+Our value to performance rating score will auto adjust as new hardware capability improves and prices drop.
+Here we look at how our version of this Blade 17 Pro 2020 laptop compares against the other laptops in the range.
+This laptop is currently 2nd in this range for hardware value.
+Laptops closer to the 1st position of the model range represent the better gaming performance bang for your buck.

 Show Laptop Specifications

 |Graphics Card||GeForce RTX 2070 Max-Q|